 For our October General Meeting, we were joined by Morag Rose, a Manchester based walking artist-activist-academic, who in 2006 founded psychogeographical collective The LRM (Loiterers Resistance Movement).
 Her research, writing and campaigning focuses on public space, access, equality and walking as a creative, political and …

 Words by Jack Hunter (Walk Ride Whalley Range) Last Sunday, residents of York Avenue, in Whalley Range, held our first play street.
 With permission from the council, and help from Walk Ride Whalley Range, we closed our road to through traffic for an afternoon.
 Residents’ …

 Manchester City Council this week announced that it is removing the application fee for Play Streets, which provide the opportunity to open up residential streets for use by people living in those communities.

-The council’s website states that, “A group of residents can apply to …
+Two public consultations were launched this week for schemes that have the potential to improve the active travel network in Greater Manchester.
 Monton Village Filtered Neighbourhood and the Fallowfield Loop are the latest locations in the region to be opened for comments from the community. …

 TfGM has officially announced the road safety measures that will be built across Greater Manchester as part of Tranche 1 of the Emergency Active Travel Fund (EATF).
 Many of the schemes, which will be funded by the £3.1m Tranche 1 budget, have previously been announced …

 Words by Dr Patrick Carrington, Lead Cancer Clinician for Trafford overseeing provision of all cancer services in Trafford hospital First, a bit of context – I have been a doctor treating people with various diseases for around 40 years, and for over 30 years I …